chadlohrli/baseledger-core/README.md

 | rinkeby | -- | -- | -- |
 | kovan | -- | -- | -- |
 | goerli | -- | -- | -- |

+### Faucet

+A faucet is being added to [Provide Payments](https://docs.provide.services/payments) to make it easy to request UBT on supported testnets via the CLI.

 ### Methods